shaneyg8/BankingApplication/README.md

 We have chosen this type of application as it offers a steep learning curve suitable for a level 8 final year project, utilising many different frameworks and programming languages.<br> Since this kind of application has to offer a high degree of security we have felt like it would be a interesting topic to pursue. <br>

-### Authors <br>
-This project has been developed by three fourth year Alan Niemiec, Shane Gleeson and Dara Starr as part of their Bachelors of Science Honours Degree in Software Development.

 Technology Overview <br>
 ===================
 ### Front End <br>